tombourne86/multiply-backend-coding-task/README.md

 * The API should accept camel case JSON bodies, which should be transformed to snake case serverside.
 * `POST` requests to the `/user` route should create and persist a particular user.
 For this exercise, assume that this route cannot be used to update user information.
 * `POST` requests sent to the `/goal` route should create and persist or update one or more fields.
 We would also like the response to indicate the `goal_id` for the Goal you have created/updated.
+Note that the list of possible requests above is not exhaustive.
+Think about all the different types of requests that we would like to `POST` to the `/goal` route.
 * `GET` requests sent to the `/goal` route should retrieve all the fields for a particular goal, which should be surfaced the the response.
 * The possible goal types your API should be prepared to handle are `WEDDING`, `HOMEBUYING`, `NEW_CAR` and `CUSTOM`.